MohammadAlfaiz1/MohammadAlfaiz1/README.md

 - 👋 Hi, I’m @MohammadAlfaiz
-- 👀 I’m interested in ... software developer
+- 👀 I’m interested in ...
+Data Science
 - 🌱 I’m currently learning ...
-DSA with C++
+Data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... send message
 - 😄 Pronouns: ...